 See each other through toddler gates

 If the cats are relaxed about taking turns in the house, set up stacked toddler gates.
 Have a bath towel handy should you need to block the cats’ view of each other.
 Be sure that the cats are far apart when they might first see each other.
-Keep their first view of each other brief – less than a minute — and at a distance.
+Keep their first view of each other brief – just a few seconds — and at a distance.
 If the cats stare or look aggressive or afraid, calmly close the door or block their view with the towel.
 Make the next viewing shorter.
 If the cats do not choose to look at each other, end the exercise and secure one of them in their room when you are done.
 Try it again tomorrow.

 Look away from the other cat